 Zooey Magazine started with a simple vision – to empower women through entertainment.
-Founding Editor-in-Chief Lucia Tran was only 16 when she created Zooey Magazine in 2010, and for over three years, she fought against the social standards on how women should be and how they should appear.
+Founding Editor-in-Chief Lucia Tran was only 16 when she created Zooey Magazine in 2010, and for over 4 years, she fought against the social standards on how women should be and how they should appear.
 Zooey is, and always will be, a dialogue for the everyday woman.